 Risk Factor: Withdrawal strategy

 Your withdrawal strategy – the rate at which you draw down savings and investment assets to pay for current living expenses in retirement – plays a critical role in determining how long your income will last.
 For most individuals, an essential part of retirement income planning is determining an appropriate withdrawal or spending strategy.
+This strategy may need to be flexible to account for the variation of the other risk factors in order to potentially meet your retirement goals.

 Being aware of these risks can help you plan proactively and be better prepared financially for retirement.